nursetiti/GirlsCoding/README.md

 # GirlsCoding
-   To understand Git and Githut more
+   To understand Git and Github more